zf-fr/zfr-mailchimp/README.md

 The correct endpoint will be selected based on your API key.

-You can then have access to all the methods available to date:
+You can then have access to all the methods available (see the list below):

 ```php
 // Get activity about a list